TutorialsLast Updated Sep 6, 20247 min read

 git clone https://github.com/CIRCLECI-GWP/django-exchange-api exchangeRateApi

-Next, go to the root of the new folder created by the previous command.
-Set up the project by running these commands:
+Next, go to the root of the new folder you just created.
+Set up the project and run the local sever with these commands:

 cd exchangeRateApi